CuriBio/curibio.sdk/docs/source/gettingstarted.rst

     :width: 100

 This number corresponds to the order the cells are run in.
-For this example, there are only 3 cells, so if all they are all ran in order the last cell should Have a 3 next to it.
+For this example, there are only 3 cells, so if they are all ran in order the last cell should have a 3 next to it.
 If a cell is re-run, the number will change.

 Working With the SDK